Equipment for Expeditions

 Compass.
 A basic Silva type.
 At least one each.

-Maps –try the Alpine Club, RGS or Stanford’s of Longacre London Notepad, pens etc.-electronic pads, tablets etc. will consume lots of power.
+Notepad, pens...etc.
+Electronic pads, tablets...etc. will consume lots of power.
 Paper and pens will not.
-The ink in fountain pens and some markers will freeze and can ruin a pen (and whatever it is being carried like a shirt).
-Instead use the device used by the Soviet Union for writing in space.
-A pencil!
+The ink in fountain pens and some markers will freeze and can ruin a pen (and whatever it is being carried in).
+Instead use the device used by the Soviet Union for writing in space - a pencil!

 Mountaineering crampons with standard front points are best for everything except steep technical mixed and ice routes.
 The way they attach to the boots is less important than whether they fit or not.
 Durable anti-balling plates are essential.
 Keep them in a strong bag to prohibit them from chewing other gear.
 Examples include Petzl Vasak, Black Diamond Sabretooth (in stainless steel) and Grivel G12.